top of page

 They will each also receive money each year to provide small micro grants to local groups.

-Additionally, we have committed to providing micro grant funding to two additional areas over the next three years:
+Additionally, we committed to providing micro grant funding to two additional areas:

 • Monifieth